Isayso/PlaylistEditorTV/README.md

 1.5.2 bugfix for *Fill cells from Clipboard* function, rtmp (links cannot be tested) and links with Error 403 are now marked with gray and can be selected separately. *Fill cells from Clipboard* can be activated with Ctrl-v.

-1.5.1 support for rmtp links (except link alive testing)

-1.5 bugfixes in player UI, fade-out effect

-1.4.8 search TV station with keyboard, shift to first found row.

-1.4.7 better find function with logical AND (&) and easy switch between selecting cells or row.
-Selected cell region can be filled from clipboard.

-1.4.6 player window with opacity, hotkey function can be switched off.

-1.4.5 bugfixes, move row after sort.

-1.4.4 send to Kodi button in channel switch window, password error fixed

-1.4.3 New option for start-up with defined file, bugfixes.

-1.4.2 Channel switch window, replacing single column mode.
-Search strings are now highlighed.
-Not tested Links are grey, dead links orange.

-1.4: Re-design of copy/paste function and context menu.
-Imports a full list from clipboard, no file save before necessary.
-Single column mode for better play with vlc.
-Send to Kodi button.
-Auto hide empty columns on file load.
-Check button if link is responding.
   Special thanks to dobbelina for helpful ideas and testing, improved the usablility a lot.

 ![UI](screenshot_1.4.PNG)